kevinding0218/InterviewDocuments/Q and A/System Design/Design A Twitter.md

 					- Process:
 						1. Send Post tweet to Web Server
 						2. Insert the tweet to DB Tweet Table
-						3. Post message: send tweets to my friends/followers
+						3. Publish message to MQ: send tweets to my friends/followers
 						4. Async Tasks Server: Get friends/followers
-						5.
+						5. Fanout in MQ: Insert new tweet to follwers DB News Feed Table
 					- Complexity
 						- News Feed => 1 time of DB Read
 						- Post a tweet => N times of DB write if there is N follwings, the benefit is that this could be an asychronized task running in background, no need to have user wait when post a tweet